 - Fletcher Allen

-To receive an exemption, you must visit the UHIP office with the Pre-approved Health Care Plan Form (PDF) or Pre-approved Health Care Plan Form (OHIP) (PDF) and proof of your health coverage.
+To receive an exemption, you must visit the UHIP office with the UHIP Waiver for Pre-Approved Health Care Plans (PDF) or the UHIP Waiver for OHIP Coverage (PDF) and proof of your health coverage.
 The refund for your UHIP premium will be adjusted on your ROSI account.
 All pre-approved exemption requests must be initiated as soon as possible.
 Applications will not be accepted after the refund deadline.

 Non pre-approved plans